German president asks for Polish forgiveness on WWII anniversary | DW | 01.09.2019

 German President Frank-Walter Steinmeier marked the 80th anniversary of Nazi Germany's invasion of Poland in Warsaw on Sunday by asking for forgiveness for "Germany's historical guilt."

-"I, along with the federal chancellor, want to tell all Poles today that we will not forget," the president continued.
+"I, along with [Merkel], want to tell all Poles today that we will not forget," the president continued.
 "We will not forget the wounds that Germans inflicted on Poland.
 We will not forget the suffering of Polish families and nor will we forget the courage of their resistance."

 In his speech, Duda remembered not only the German invasion, but also the Soviet massacre of Polish officers at Katyn in 1940, as well as the mass murders at Auschwitz and other death camps built by the Nazis in occupied Poland.
 "One can say that the Germans humiliated Poles, because they left that machinery of annihilation on Polish soil," Duda said.